-PricewaterhouseCoopers Accountants NV ("PwC") were reappointed as Van Lanschot Kempen's external auditors for the 2018 and 2019 financial years at the general meeting on 31 May 2018.
+PricewaterhouseCoopers Accountants NV ("PwC") were reappointed as external auditors for the 2018 and 2019 financial years at the general meeting of Van Lanschot NV on 31 May 2018.
 PwC's audit plan for 2018 and risk analysis were discussed in August 2018 at meetings of the Statutory Board and the Audit and Compliance Committee.

 PwC issued a 2018 management letter in December 2018, and a board report for 2018 in February 2019.
 The subjects set out in this management letter and board report are in line with the notes included in this annual report with respect to risk management, insofar as these relate to financial reporting risks.
-The external auditors may be questioned at the annual general meeting in relation to their audit, and will be attending the meeting for this reason.